bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-loco-positioning-system.md

 {% si_step Open the Crazyflie client %}
 Now when everything is mounted and powered it is time to configure the system, this is done from the Crazyflie client.
-Communication between the client and the anchors is relayed through the Crazyflie and the LPS deck.
+Communication between the client and the anchors is relayed through the Crazyflie and the Loco Positioning deck.

 * Place your Crazyflie 2.X in the center of the flying area.
 * Open the CF client and connect to the Crazyflie 2.X